 - 2.29 Network Rail's network licence condition 3: Level of financial indebtedness places limits on the levels of Network Rail's financial indebtedness.
 The following guidance applies. - 2.30 Unless we otherwise agree, with the exception of the requirements of Network Rail's network licence condition 3: Level of financial indebtedness, the measurement of the liabilities, assets or investments for the purpose of that condition will be in accordance with the measurement of the liabilities, assets or investments for the purposes of Network Rail's Companies Act 2006 accounts. - 2.31 For an investment to qualify as a cash equivalent it must be readily convertible to a known amount of cash and be subject to an insignificant risk of change in value. - 2.32 Licence condition 3: Level of financial indebtedness uses a purposive type of definition of financial indebtedness.
 It is also useful to clarify what we mean by financial indebtedness by providing some specific examples of financial instruments that would be included in the definition.
-These examples are set out in the following paragraph. - 2.33 Financial instruments that would be included as financial indebtedness include: - (a) moneys borrowed; - (b) any acceptance credit; - (c) any bond, note, debenture, loan stock or other similar instrument; - (d) collateral; - (e) working capital facilities; - (f) gilt locks; - (g) any redeemable preference share; - (h) any finance or capital lease; - (i) any foreign currency derivative transaction protecting against or benefiting from fluctuations in foreign exchange rates; - (j) any counter-indemnity obligation in respect of any guarantee, indemnity, bond, letter of credit or any other instrument issued by a bank or financial institution; and
+These examples are set out in the following paragraph. - the following paragraph.

+2.33 Financial instruments that would be included in the definition.
+These examples are set out in the following paragraph. - (b) any acceptance credit;